 Sim racers are always looking to improve their performance.
 Specialized peripherals, from force-feedback steering wheels to load cell pedals, can dramatically improve your gaming sessions.
 One of the best accessories to add an extra dimension to your sim racing experience is the Buttkicker.

-A Buttkicker is a gaming peripheral that uses the audio information from a videogame and creates a physical driving experience you can feel.
+A Buttkicker is a sim racing peripheral that uses the audio information from a videogame and creates a physical driving experience you can feel.
 By translating audio information into haptic feedback, a Buttkicker totally transforms the sim racing experience.

 In this article, I’ll go over what a Buttkicker is and how it improves your experience while gaming.
 Then, I’ll discuss what you might need to get the most out of using this piece of technology, and finally, whether or not it’s worth the investment.

 What Is A Buttkicker In Sim Racing?

 A Buttkicker is essentially a transformer that uses audio information from games to create haptic feedback for gamers.
 Buttkicker is, in itself, both a brand and the flagship product developed by that brand, but there are other bass shakers out there too.

 A Strong Brand

 Several other competitors and DIY systems accomplish the same thing that Buttkicker does (these include the ShakerKit by SimRacingStudios and Aviom CCT1).
 However, Buttkicker has made its name in the space because it does the best job creating a touch-based experience from purely audio information.

 The system uses two critical pieces of technology, an amplifier, which received audio information, and a vibrating or mechanical unit that translates that information into something a gamer can feel.